Association of Religion Data Archives (ARDA)

 World Bank Poverty and Equity Data

 The World Bank has brought together a variety of datasets pertaining to the study of poverty, income inequality, and income distribution, along with other resources relevant for international development and economics.
 The many potentially-useful resources listed within this site include the World Income Inequality Database and PovcalNet.
 The site is part of the Bank's broader collection of poverty indicators.
-Other data resources are available via the Bank's "Poverty and Inequality" research program.
+Other data resources are available via the Bank's "Poverty and Inequality" research program and via the Bank's Data Catalog.
 Be warned - the World Bank tends to change addresses for websites without warning.